brewmaster011/bdd_generator/README.md

 The program right now created trees and bdds of all the formulas in the `formulas.txt` file.
 The formulas can be in the format of normal propositional formulas with operators `&`, `|`, `~` and brackets `(` `)`.

-In the folder bdd there is the graph of the last formula in the file.
+The resulting `.dot` files are in the folder "bdd".
+The program creates .dot files for all the formulas in the `formulas.txt` file.
+These can be visualized with the graphviz package.

 ## Compiling